Doug Ford’s Midnight Society introduces only the most horrifying legislation - The Beaverton

 Meanwhile, opposition members expressed misgivings about newly-announced bills, including “The Tale Of The Massacred Environmental Regulations” and “The Tale Of The Repealed Corporate Income Tax”.
 Leader Andrea Horwath proposed a private member’s bill to force the PCs to let her caucus into the the campfire circle and share their snacks.
 The motion failed.

 As Ford’s Midnight Society meeting drew to a close, he concluded his campfire story of a city council waking to find half of its members massacred.
-“And then, all the weenie were like ‘We’re sorry we were to you Doug, please spare us,’ and the cool scary premier was like ‘No!
+“And then, all the weenie liberals were like ‘We’re sorry we were mean to you Doug, please spare us,’ and the cool scary premier was like ‘No!
 That’s what you get for not electing me !
 Slice!
 Slice!’
 The end.”
-Several PC aides were then ushered into the room to clap for the premier’s spooky story.
+Several PC aides were then ushered into the room to clap for the premier’s story.

 At press time, members of the original Midnight Society filed an injunction against Premier Ford, claiming that he had stolen their gimmick, and that his story “sucked”.